-- ascertained by the trust service provider's security and certification policy, - integrated into the guidance of the signatory or creator of a seal and - their effect shall be ensured by means of supervision (in accordance with Article 20 eIDAS). - (1) The unambiguous assignment and the safe completion of the user session, the confidentiality and integrity of the authorization codes as well as the integrity of the data to be signed or to be sealed during transmission from the signatory or creator of a seal to the QSCD are part of the QSCD's system environment18 and thus outside the scope of this QSCD-certificate.
-It must be ensured that the signatories or creators of a seal are informed that components used for the initiation of the signature or sealing process (one-time password (OTP) device, mobile phone, web browser) must be suitably protected.
-The signatories shall keep control of their assigned OTP devices and shall promptly report any circumstance where the credential is compromised according to the defined revocation or suspension procedures. - (2) The QSCD must be operated by a qualified trust service provider. - (3) The qualified trust service provider must operate the QSCD in a protected environment, in particular it must be ensured that: - physical access to the QSCD is limited to authorized privileged users - the QSCD or any of its externally stored assets are protected against loss or theft - the QSCD is regularly inspected to deter and detect tampering (including attempts to access side-channels, or to access connections between physically separate parts of the QSCD, or parts of the hardware appliance) - the QSCD is protected against the possibility of attacks based on emanations (e.g. electromagnetic emanations) according to risks assessed for the operating environment - the QSCD is protected against unauthorized software and configuration changes - all instances of the QSCD holding the same assets (e.g. where a key is present as a backup in more than one instance of the QSCD) are protected to an equivalent level - (4) During HSM initialisation a quorum of at least two has to be defined for the HSM's Administrator Card Set (ACS) and the generated smart cards have to be controlled by different persons to ensure the principle of dual control. - (5) Electronic signature or seal creation data may be duplicated for back-up purposes only to the extent strictly necessary to ensure continuity of the service. - (6) The HSMs must be initialised and operated according to their Common Criteria EAL4+ certification. - (7) Only those cryptographic algorithms and key sizes listed in section five shall be used for the creation of qualified electronic signatures or qualified electronic seals. - (8) External authentication mechanisms, which are used to authenticate a user in order to create a qualified electronic signature or seal, shall correspond to an authentication means equivalent to EC Implementing Regulation 2015/1502 for assurance level substantial or higher19. - (9) It must be ensured that components of signers, which have vulnerabilities or are otherwise not suitable for authentication, cannot be used to authorize a signature creation.
+- (1) The unambiguous assignment and the safe completion of the user session, the confidentiality and integrity of the authorization codes as well as the integrity of the data to be signed or to be sealed during transmission from the signatory or creator of a seal to the QSCD are part of the QSCD's system environment and thus outside the scope of this QSCD-certificate.
+It must be ensured that the signatories or creators of a seal are informed that components used for the initiation of the signature or sealing process (one time password (OTP) device, mobile phone, web browser) must be suitably protected.
+The signatories shall keep control of their assigned OTP devices and shall promptly report any circumstance where the credential is compromised according to the defined revocation or suspension procedures. - (2) The QSCD must be operated by a qualified trust service provider. - (3) The qualified trust service provider must operate the QSCD in a protected environment, in particular it must be ensured that: - physical access to the QSCD is limited to authorized privileged users - the QSCD or any of its externally stored assets are protected against loss or theft - the QSCD is regularly inspected to deter and detect tampering (including attempts to access side-channels, or to access connections between physically separate parts of the QSCD, or parts of the hardware appliance) - the QSCD is protected against the possibility of attacks based on emanations (e.g. electromagnetic emanations) according to risks assessed for the operating environment - the QSCD is protected against unauthorized software and configuration changes - all instances of the QSCD holding the same assets (e.g. where a key is present as a backup in more than one instance of the QSCD) are protected to an equivalent level - (4) During HSM initialisation a quorum of at least two has to be defined for the HSM's Administrator Card Set (ACS) and the generated smart cards have to be controlled by different persons to ensure the principle of dual control. - (5) Electronic signature or seal creation data may be duplicated for back-up purposes only to the extent strictly necessary to ensure continuity of the service. - (6) The HSMs must be initialised and operated according to their Common Criteria EAL4+ certification. - (7) Only those cryptographic algorithms and key sizes listed in section five shall be used for the creation of qualified electronic signatures or qualified electronic seals. - (8) External authentication mechanisms, which are used to authenticate a user in order to create a qualified electronic signature or seal, shall correspond to an authentication means equivalent to EC Implementing Regulation 2015/1502 for assurance level substantial or higher.